-Press the CRS Knob to re-center the CDI and return the course pointer to the bearing of the active waypoint or navigation station (see OBS Mode for adjusting a GPS course).
+Press the CRS Knob to re-center the CDI and return the course pointer to the bearing of the active waypoint or navigation station.

-Figure 2-14 Heading and Course Indications (Magnetic)
+Figure 2-12 Heading and Course Indications (Magnetic)

 Navigation angles (track, heading, course, bearing) are corrected to the computed magnetic variation (Mag Var) or referenced to true north (T), set on the AUX - System Setup Page.
 When an approach referenced to true north has been loaded into the flight plan, the system generates a message to change the navigation angle setting to True at the appropriate time.